ylify/VEHoP/README.md

     ./dependencies/cpanm Bio::MUST::Apps::HmmCleaner --force
       #(Try HmmCleaner.pl to check whether it was executable without errors.
 If errors, it will not produce results)
 As HmmCleaner.pl is unnecessary, and the installation cannot always be finished properly, I write it as the optional step in this pipeline.
 If such a file is not found or is not executable in your system or environment, it will automatically skip.
 You don't have to do anything.
 If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL

+Dependency check:
+    python3 VEHoP.py -h
+    It should be well resolved in dependency if the output included help information.

 Usage
 -